kgxsz/flow/README.md

 ### Deploy the infrastructure and assets
 - In `infrastructure/` setup the environment variables:
   - `TF_VAR_cookie_store_key` as the 16 byte secret key set in production.
+- In `infrastructure/` initialise terraform if required using `terraform init`.
 - In `infrastructure/` update the remote assets with `terraform apply`.

 ## Tear down